jsarnowski96/WebOrganizer/README.md

 ## Current features
 - Perform basic CRUD operations within your dashboard<br />
 - Supports HTML tags embedded directly in note's body.
-Items such as links, images, headers or lists will be correctly interpreted by the browser, which allows you to customize them even better<br /><br /><br />
+Items such as links, images, headers or lists will be correctly interpreted by the browser, which allows you to customize them even better<br />
+- Contact form's mailing feature is executed by `Nodemailer` library.<br /><br />

 ### Installation
 First of all, run the following command:<br />